 Whether you need airport transfers, a Lisbon Card, hop-on hop-off bus tours, food tours, boat trips, private experiences or workshops, Get Your Guide has a whole range of activities and services to choose from.

-The good thing is that they offer free cancellation (check the conditions) so you can book ahead with confidence.
+They offer free cancellation (check the conditions) so you can book ahead with confidence.

 Exclusive reader discount codes for Portugal tours

 Some of the tour operators I’ve had the pleasure of working with offer my readers a 5% discount on their tours.
-Note: You must mention the specific codes below when you make a booking.
+Note: You must use the specific codes below when you make a booking.

 Portugal guide books